Refunds from student accounts will be made only upon the student's request, and all charges and payments have been received and posted to the account.

 The refund policy is described below:

-If a student withdraws or is expelled from Albion College, then the student may be eligible for a refund of a portion of the amounts paid to Albion College for that semester.
+If a student withdraws, is suspended, or is expelled from Albion College, then the student may be eligible for a refund of a portion of the amounts paid to Albion College for that semester.
 If the student received financial assistance from outside of the family, then a portion of the refund will be returned to the grant, scholarship or loan source from which that assistance was received.

-If a student will be withdrawing, then the student should visit the Dean of Student Affairs and complete a form entitled "Student Withdrawal Form" to begin the withdrawal process.
+If a student will be withdrawing, then the student should visit the Student Affairs Office and complete a form entitled "Student Withdrawal Form" to begin the withdrawal process.
 This procedure will enable Albion College to refund the maximum possible institutional charges.

 Two formulas exist for determining the amount of the refund: Albion's Refund Policy and the federal "Return of Title IV Aid" formula derived from the 10/7/98 Reauthorization of the Higher Education Act.
 The federal formula is applicable to any student receiving federal aid other than Federal Work Study if that student withdraws on or before the 60% point in the semester.
 These students may also receive a refund of non-federal sources through Albion's refund policy.
 Students not receiving federal aid will have their refund calculated using only Albion's refund policy.